How to Freeze Selected Panes in Excel (4 Suitable Examples)

 Read More: How to Freeze Frame in Excel (6 Quick Tricks)

-5. Using VBA Code to Freeze Selected Panes Quickly
+Alternative: Using VBA Code to Freeze Selected Panes Quickly

 Visual Basic for Application (VBA) is a programming language available in Microsoft Office applications.
-We can use it for simple tasks such as selecting a cell to automate repetitive complex tasks.
+We can use it for simple tasks such as selecting a cell or to automate repetitive complex tasks.

-The property for freezing panes in VBA is the .freezepanes.
-However, you need the Developer tab to show on the ribbon first.
+You need the Developer tab to show on the ribbon first.
 If you don’t have one, you can check out how to display the Developer tab on the ribbon.

 • Go to the Developer tab and select Visual Basic from the Code group of the ribbon.